 Background and activities

-Espen Storli is professor at the Department of Historical Studies at NTNU.
+Espen Storli is professor at the Department of Modern History and Society at NTNU.
 He was educated at the universities of Stavanger, Bergen, York, Valladolid and Trondheim, and finished his PhD at NTNU in 2010.
 In 2011-2012 he was the Harvard-Newcomen Fellow in Business History at Harvard Business School.